FOIA (Freedom of Information Act)

 Procedures for Requesting Records

 Requests for information must be made in writing.
-The District has provided for your convenience a form, Request for Examination and/or Copies of Public Records Pursuant to the Freedom of Information Act (This form is provided for your convenience—its use is not required).
+The District has provided a form for your convenience, Request for Examination and/or Copies of Public Records Pursuant to the Freedom of Information Act (This form is provided for your convenience—its use is not required).
 The form is also available at the District 15 Joseph M. Kiszka Educational Service Center, 580 N. 1st Bank Dr., Palatine.

 The written request should include the requestor's name, address, the date, and a daytime phone number so that the district can contact the requestor if they have any questions.
 Please provide as much information as possible on the subject matter in order to help expedite the search process.